Azure/fleet/docs/troubleshooting/README.md

     version: v1
 ```

-in the **placementStatuses** section of the **CRP status** for kind-cluster-1 in **failedPlacements** we get a clear message as to why the resource failed to apply on the member cluster.
+In the `ClusterResourcePlacement` status, `placementStatuses` for `kind-cluster-1` in the `failedPlacements` section, we get a clear message as to why the resource failed to apply on the member cluster.

-At times, we might need more information in that case please take a look at the work object, please check this [section](#how-and-where-to-find-the-correct-work-resource) to get the latest work object
+To gain more insights also take a look at the `work` object, please check this [section](#how-and-where-to-find-the-correct-work-resource) for more details,

-**work status:**
+#### Work status:
 ```
  status:
     conditions: